Trivia for I, Tonya

 - Allison Janney had seriously trained to become a figure skater throughout her childhood and adolescence.
 However, when she was 17, she accidentally walked into a sliding glass door and gravely injured her right leg.
 In 2014, during an interview on "Fresh Air," Janney told interviewer Terry Gross that her leg came close to being amputated.
 "I lost like three-quarters of my blood.
 I lost an artery and cut tendon....I was in the hospital for like seven--seven, eight weeks.
 I missed my first year of college.
 You know, and after that, of course, I didn't really--I didn't skate for a very long time."

 - Writer Steven Rogers, a long-time friend of Allison Janney, wrote the role of LaVona Golden with Janney in mind.
-He'd written several roles for Janney in the past, but other actresses ended up getting those parts.
+He had written several roles for Janney in the past, but other actresses ended up getting those parts.
 She later thanked Rogers in her acceptance speech for the Best Supporting Actress award at the 75th Golden Globes for convincing her to take the part.
 Janney would also go on to win the Oscar for Best Supporting Actress for her role in this film.